 - 1. From the Physical Interface tab, select the 1000BaseX option. - 2.
 From the Network Timing tab, select the Enable 1588 option. - 3.
 For 1-step and 2-step support, ensure that the 1 Step option is selected; if only 2-step functionality is required, then select the 2 Step option to save on logic resources. - 4.
+Select whether to include logic that supports either the Time-of-Day (ToD) timer and timestamp format, or alternatively to support the Correction Field timer and timestamp format. - 5.
 Accurately enter the clock period, in picoseconds, of the 1588 System Timer reference clock period.
-This is the clock provided to the system timer clock port of Table 6-2. - 5.
+This is the clock provided to the system timer clock port of Table 5-2. - 6.
 Click OK to generate the core.